Tashkent Metro: Yunusobod Line (green)

 Work is under way on this line to connect the northern districts to the airport in the south.
 The first 10.5 km section with 8 underground stations opened for regular service on 24 October 2001 between Ming O‘rik and Shahriston (previously named as Habib Abdullayev).

 Circle Line (gold)

 Construction of new line started in October 2017.
 The project will be completed in 5 stages and developed and implemented jointly with specialists from Russia, Turkey and Germany.
 When completed, the Circle line will serve 35 stations and it will be 52.1 km long with an elevated above ground section of 50.5 km on 6 m overpasses and 1.6 km on the ground level.

 In February 2020, it was reported that construction of the first section of the Circle Line from Do'stlik to Qo'yliq stations was finished and that new rolling stock for the Circle Line was undergoing trials.
-On 30 August 2020, Circle line's first section was opened.
-It is 11 km in length and has seven stations.
-An extension of the line from 7-Bekat to 12-Bekat opened on 25 April 2023.
+On 30 August 2020, Circle line's first section was opened with seven stations and a length of 11 km.
+A five station extension of the line from Qoʻyliq to Quruvchilar opened 25 April 2023.
+A further two station extension was completed on 11 March 2025.